Weather

 Ecuador is divided into three distinctive climatic zones (four, if you count the coast and Galápagos as separate).

 Quito & Highlands: Quito is broadly representative of the climate in the Highlands region.
-Weather is cooler and quite rainy in the highlands around now, meaning the start of low season here.
+The weather is cooler and quite rainy in the highlands around now, meaning the start of the low season here.
 At this time of year, daily highs in Quito are around 68°F (20°C).

-Oriente/Amazon: Ecuador's Amazon climate varies because this is a vast region.
+Oriente/Amazon: Ecuador's Amazon climate varies across this vast region.
 Overall, it's quite dry in most parts of the Amazon compared to the following months, and temperatures in much of the region are at their warmest.
-This is the warmest weather (79.3°F/26.3°C) in Parque Nacional Yasuni, when many birds come to sun themselves in rainforest canopies.
+This is the warmest weather (79°F/26°C) in Parque Nacional Yasuni, when many birds come to sun themselves in rainforest canopies.

 Crowds & Costs

 Crowds are less in the Highlands in January.
-However, they are much greater on the coast, where high season begins in full swing Crowds continue to flock to the Galapagos.
+However, they're much greater on the coast, where high season begins in full swing.
+Crowds continue to flock to the Galápagos.
 These regions are the busiest and most expensive months along the coast.
 This is also the best time to find a lively atmosphere, full-service beach facilities, and outdoor festivals.

 Chat with a local specialist who can help organize your trip.